nextcloud/integration_openproject/README.md

    docker compose exec --user www-data nextcloud php occ maintenance:update:htaccess
    ```

-Now you should be able to reach the Nextcloud installation under http://localhost:8080/html/
+Now, you should be able to reach the Nextcloud installation at http://localhost:8080/html/

 ### Start Developing